-It's vital to learn about the "why" things work.
+As I have written in the lessons throughout this book, it's vital to learn about the "why" things work.
+Learning the "whys" will give you the power to blast these lead guitar avenues and techniques across all your lead playing.
 It will give you the lead guitar confidence to be able to instantly know what avenues are possible when soloing and improvising.
 Then you will have the tools to blast these lead playing techniques across all your playing at any given time, in any given jam, and in any given song.